Pagure/pagure/doc/configuration.rst

 TICKETS_FOLDER
 ~~~~~~~~~~~~~~

-This configuration key points to the folder where the git repos storing the
+This configuration key points to the folder where the git repos for the
 metadata of the tickets opened against the project are stored .

 REQUESTS_FOLDER
 ~~~~~~~~~~~~~~~

-This configuration key points to the folder where the git repos storing the metadata of the pull-requests opened against the project are stored.
+This configuration key points to the folder where the git repos for the metadata of the pull-requests opened against the project are stored.